mimid-aamaliche/Custom-Database-Management-System/README.md

                             IS THIS IDEAL? ____NO because we want to be able to add delete tables after we created the DB, but here if we wanted to do so will need to Allucate new memory for the matric each time we make a modification on the DB Structure

-# WHAT ABOUT THE QUERY DLL:
+# WHAT ABOUT THE QUERY DLL ?
             Contains Tow Main Classes clsCommands,clsQuery
                     .clsCommand contains Basic operations Like Add Update Delete Find Select
                         .in the select function you can specifie the columns you want and pass in a predicate(A function That returns a bool Value Using c# Delegation) to filter the data